DigitalCarleton/QuireMaker2026/README.md

 ## How to use it

-1. **Pick a format.** Folio is 1 fold (4 pages).
-Quarto is 2 folds (8 pages).
-Octavo is 3 folds (16 pages).
-Sextodecimo is 4 folds (32 pages).
+### Step by step instructions

+1. **Pick a format.** Using the Format menu, you can choose to create a Folio (or 'bifolium') sheet, which would be folded once, resulting in two leaves and thus four pages.
+Each additional fold doubles the number of leaves and pages.
+QuireMaker allows for Folio (2°), Quarto (4°), Octavo (8°), or Sextodecimo (16°) sheets to be rendered.
-2. **Set a signature mark** if you want (usually the letter `A`).
-This is the printer's label for that gathering.
+2. **Name the Signature.** The signature letter (usually "A") is the printer's label for this quire; you'll want a different signature letter for a new quire.
-3. **Choose type size and typeface** to taste.
+3. **Set the type Size and Typeface** (you may want to experiment with these as you explore different signature sizes).
-4. **Tick what you want on the page:** page numbers, signature marks, catchwords, paragraph breaks, running title, and whether page numbers restart in each gathering.
+4. **Select/deselect What to Show on the Page** to show/hide page numbers, signature marks, catchwords, and paragraph breaks (which will treat blank lines as new paragraphs).
+5. **Adjust the amount of white space** by adjusting the margins.
+You might, for example, want extra space on the binding edge, or spine, where the quires would be sewn together.
-5. **Paste your text** into the Paste text box.
-Blank lines become paragraphs when that option is on.
-Long text spills into as many gatherings as it needs.
-Nothing gets dropped.
+6. **Add text.** Type or paste into the text box.
+Large amounts of text will automatically spread onto as many gatherings as needed.
-6. **Press Impose & preview.** Watch the sheet fold in the theatre.
-Scroll down to read the finished pages in order.
+7. **Impose & preview.** Press the gold button to watch the sheet fold into whatever kind of quire you selected, then scroll to Finished pages to read them in order.
-7. **Click a page on the forme maps** to spotlight that leaf on both sides of the sheet.
-Numbers tagged `180°` are printed upside down on purpose.
-They come right side up after you fold.
+8. **Explore the formes.** Click any page to spotlight where it sits on both sides of the sheet.
+Numbers flagged 180° are printed upside down - that is normal, as they will come right side up once folded correctly.
-8. **Press Print.** Use duplex (two-sided) printing and flip on the long edge.
-Fold, nest the sheets, and you have a quire.
+9. **Print.** Hit Print, choose duplex, and flip on the long edge.
+Fold along the creases, and nest the sheets to make a bifolium, ternion, quaternion, or other kind of quire.

 There is also a short User Guide on the site if you want a walkthrough with tips.